Q-Con/qcacher/README.md

-# qcacher - CDN cache and passthrough utility
+# qcacher - eSports & Gaming CDN cache service

 ## Introduction

-qcacher is a service designed for efficiently and correctly caching content from various providers.
+qcacher is a service designed for long-term caching of various content networks related to gaming.
+It is designed not only to maximize efficiency of fast connections with multiple clients, but also deliver long-term reliability and resiliency of caching when paired with slow, or intermittent connections.

+There are 3 components to this service:

+* **nginx** - a fast, lightweight, and efficient web server configured to cache and store content from supported delivery networks
+* **unbound** - a flexible and fast DNS server configured to override records of the services we support
+* **sniproxy** - proxies incoming HTTPS and TLS connections to overridden domains to ensure successful connections to the upstream service

 ## Getting Started